-Conducting or reviewing a security risk analysis to meet the standards of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security Rule is included in the meaningful use requirements of the Medicare and Medicaid EHR Incentive Programs.
-Eligible professionals must conduct or review a security risk analysis in both Stage 1 and Stage 2 of meaningful use to ensure the privacy and security of their patients’ protected health information:
+Conducting or reviewing a security risk analysis is required to meet the standards of the HIPAA Security Rule.
+This requirement is included in the meaningful use guidelines of the Medicare and Medicaid EHR Incentive Programs.
+Eligible professionals must conduct or review a security risk analysis in both Stage 1 and Stage 2 of meaningful use.
+This ensures the privacy and security of their patients’ protected health information.

 Your practice needs to conduct a security risk analysis when it adopts certified EHR technology in the first reporting year.
 In later reporting years, or when changes to the practice or electronic systems occur, your practice must conduct a review.
 If your practice finds any security updates and deficiencies in the review, you must include them in the risk management process.
 Also, your practice must implement or correct any elements as dictated by the process.

 This tipsheet supplies an overview of the security risk analysis requirement.
-Meaningful use does not impose new or expanded requirements on the HIPAA Security Rule, nor does it require specific use of every certification and standard included in the certification of EHR technology.
+Meaningful use does not impose new or expanded requirements on the HIPAA Security Rule.
+It also does not require the use of every certification or standard included in certified EHR technology.

 Performing a Security Risk Analysis

-Today many organizations store patients’ protected health information electronically, so the risk of a breach of their e-PHI, or electronically protected health information, is very real.
+Today, many organizations store patients’ protected health information electronically.
+This makes the risk of an e‑PHI breach very real.

-There is no single method or “best practice” that guarantees compliance, but most risk analysis and risk management processes have the below steps in common.
+There is no single method or “best practice” that guarantees compliance.
+However, most risk analysis and risk management processes have the following steps in common.
 Here are some considerations as you conduct your risk analysis:

-Review the existing security infrastructure in your medical practice against legal requirements and industry best practices
+Review the existing security infrastructure in your medical practice.
+Make sure it aligns with legal requirements and industry best practices.

-Find potential threats to patient privacy and security and assesses the impact on the confidentiality, integrity, and availability of your e-PHI
+Find potential threats to patient privacy and security.
+Then assess how they affect the confidentiality, integrity, and availability of your e‑PHI.

 Create an Action Plan

-Once you have completed these steps, create an action plan to safeguard the confidentiality, integrity, and availability of the e-PHI, and make your practice better at protecting patients’ health information.
+Once you complete these steps, create an action plan to protect the confidentiality, integrity, and availability of your e‑PHI.
+This will help your practice better safeguard patients’ health information.

-Your action plan will involve a review of your electronic health information system to correct any processes that make your patients’ information vulnerable.
+Your action plan will include a review of your electronic health information system.
+This helps you identify and correct any processes that put your patients’ information at risk.
 Make sure your analysis examines risks specific to your practice.
-For example, how do you store patient information—on an EHR system in your office, or on an Internet-based system?
+For example, consider whether you store patient information on an in‑office EHR system or an Internet‑based system.
 Each scenario carries different potential risks.

-Your risk analysis may also reveal that you need to update your system software, change the workflow processes or storage methods, review and change policies and procedures, schedule more training for your staff, or take other necessary corrective action to eliminate identified security deficiencies.
+Your risk analysis may reveal the need to update your system software or change workflow processes and storage methods.
+It may also show that you should revise policies and procedures, schedule more staff training, or take other corrective actions to address identified security deficiencies.

 Protecting Patients’ Electronic Information

-Your security risk analysis will help you measure the impact of threats and vulnerabilities that pose a risk to the confidentiality, integrity, and availability of your e-PHI.
+Your security risk analysis helps you measure the impact of threats and vulnerabilities.
+It shows how they may affect the confidentiality, integrity, and availability of your e‑PHI.
 Once you have completed the risk analysis of your practice’s facility and information technology, you will need to develop and implement safeguards to mitigate or lower the risks to your e-PHI.
-For example, if you want to assure continued access to patient information, you may need to add a power surge protection strip to prevent damage to sensitive equipment from electric power surges, move the computer server in a locked room, and become meticulous about performing information system backups.
+For example, if you want to ensure continued access to patient information, you may need to add power surge protection to prevent equipment damage.
+You may also need to move the computer server to a locked room and be meticulous about performing system backups.

 The Security Rule requires that you put into place reasonable and proper administrative, physical, and technical safeguards to protect your patients’ e-PHI.
-The Security Rule allows you to tailor security policies, procedures, and technologies for safeguarding e-PHI based on your medical practice’s size, complexity, and capabilities—as well as its technical, hardware, and software infrastructure.
+The Security Rule allows you to tailor your security policies, procedures, and technologies to safeguard e‑PHI.
+You can base these decisions on your practice’s size, complexity, capabilities, and technical infrastructure.

-The following table shows some examples of some safeguards and processes you might put in place to mitigate security risks to your practice.
-These are only examples and your practice should not use this information as a comprehensive guide for lessening security risks.
-Your practice should set up reasonable and proper administrative, physical, and technical safeguards tailored to the size and complexity of your practice.
+The following table shows some examples of safeguards and processes you might put in place to mitigate security risks to your practice.
+These are only examples, and your practice should not treat them as a comprehensive guide.
+You should not use this information as your only resource for lessening security risks.
+Your practice should set up reasonable and appropriate administrative, physical, and technical safeguards tailored to its size and complexity.

 Myths and Facts